vote/pdf_filler/README.md

 yarn install
 ```

-Make sure your local Docker daemon is running.
-You may need to run `docker pull lambci/lambda:build-python3.8`
-to install the required Docker image locally.

 Your local version of Pipenv and Node could affect your ability to successfully run the deployment process.
 A combination of Pipenv version 2022.5.2 and Node version 14.21.3 should work.

+Make sure your local Docker daemon is running.

 Then, run:
 ```bash